ZestyTechnology/zesty-docs/docs/nimble/V1/tuning.rst

 The tuning of the stepper driver for efficient extrusion and retraction is a little different, than with a bowden system or other direct drive systems.
 Because the Nimble has so much torque available, you can/must run a much lower vref for your stepper than normal.
 This also helps getting the pulses across properly as you are not fighting decay in the pulses caused by too much current.
 (Yes there is such a thing, have a look at the excellent work Ryan Carlyle has done: https://github.com/rcarlyle/StepperSim )

 Start with the suggested vref and go down if needed.
 Don’t be tempted to simply increase vref if the stepper stalls.
-It feels contra-dictionary, but the science backs it up.
+It feels contradictory, but the science backs it up.

 ..
 Note:: Suggested vref is 0.3V or 500 mA but it depends on your setup and actual voltage supplied.